 Update on our population and migration statistics transformation journey

 In January 2019, we published a research engagement report updating our users on our population and migration statistics transformation journey.
-This showed the progress we have made by bringing more sources together to fill gaps in coverage and presented a series of case studies putting a spotlight on what different administrative data sources tell us about international migration.Back to table of contents
+This showed the progress we have made by bringing more sources together to fill gaps in coverage and presented a series of case studies identifying what different administrative data sources tell us about international migration.Back to table of contents

 We will be updating our users later this year on:

-- Our February 2019 report, Understanding different migration data sources, a workplan, examines the issues with comparing the UK’s various migration data sources, and our plans to explain the differences between these sources.
+Our report, Understanding different migration data sources, a workplan: February 2019, examines the issues with comparing the UK’s various migration data sources, and our plans to explain the differences between these sources.

-- All information and publications on international migration produced by the ONS are available on our International migration web page.
+All information and publications on international migration (***link not provided***) produced by the Office for National Statistics (ONS) are available on our International migration page.

-- All information and publications on the size of the population produced by the ONS are available on our Population estimates web page.
+All information and publications on the size of the population (***link not provided***) produced by the ONS are available on our Population estimates page.

 Contact details for this Article